amrshawky/laravel-currency/README.md

 Laravel currency is a simple package for current and historical currency exchange rates & crypto exchange rates. based on the free API [exchangerate.host](https://exchangerate.host "exchangerate.host Homepage") - no API keys needed!

+> Note: This package is an integration for the [Currency](https://github.com/amrshawky/currency) library

 ## Requirements
 - PHP >= 7.2
 - Laravel >= 6.0